 Theresa McFalls, LSW

 Theresa joined the Kinney Center team in 2011 and assisted with the development and implementation of the ASPIRE college support program starting in its inaugural year.
-In her current role she oversees all of the Kinney Center’s college support programming and strives to provide students and their families with resources that enable students to achieve academic success and expand social opportunities.
+Theresa is currently interim executive directory of Kinney Center for Autism Education and Support.
+In addition to her current role, she oversees all of the Kinney Center’s college support programming and strives to provide students and their families with resources that enable students to achieve academic success and expand social opportunities.
 In this capacity, Theresa facilitates and contributes studies and data collection and interpretation as it applies to past and present ASPIRE students.

 Juan is a graduate student in the Saint Joseph's University's Master of Science Psychology degree program with an undergraduate degree in psychology from Virginia Tech University.
 Juan joined the Kinney Research Team in Fall 2020 while pursuing his master’s degree thesis on the topic of obtaining meaningful input from people of color living in urban areas in order to improve a police interaction training program for people with autism living in urban settings.
 This research is being conducted in collaboration with scientists and clinicians in the Center for Autism Research at Children’s Hospital of Philadelphia, the Center for Autism and Neurodiversity at Jefferson Health, and Floreo, Inc. Juan will be entering his second year in the two-year Saint Joseph's psychology graduate program in the fall of 2020, and plans to enter a doctorate degree in psychology in order to pursue an academic career conducting research and development projects designed to improve intervention accessibility and effectiveness for traditionally under-represented and under-served communities.